Same-sex marriage in Alabama: Searcy v. Davis

-U.S. Supreme Court ruling
+Obergefell v.
+Hodges

 On June 26, the U.S. Supreme Court ruled in Obergefell v.
 Hodges that the denial of marriage rights to same-sex couples is unconstitutional under the Due Process and Equal Protection clauses of the Fourteenth Amendment.
 Attorney General Luther Strange wrote in a news release: "While I do not agree with the opinion of the majority of the justices in their decision, I acknowledge that the U.S. Supreme Court's ruling is now the law of the land."
 Some probate judges began issuing marriage license that day, including those in Birmingham and Mobile, while others denied licenses to same-sex couples or issued no licenses to anyone.
 On June 27, 2015, the ACLU asked the Alabama Probate Judges Association to instruct its members to comply with the ruling.
-By June 29, 2015, at least 32 of the state's 67 counties were issuing marriage licenses to same-sex couples, and at least 22 of the counties were either refusing to do so or were refusing to issue marriage licenses to anybody.
-Also on June 29, the Association of County Commissions, an organization that provides liability insurance to judges, recommended that judges follow the ruling of the U.S. Supreme Court.
+By June 29, 2015, at least 32 of the state's 67 counties were issuing marriage licenses to same-sex couples, and at least 22 counties were either refusing to do so or were refusing to issue marriage licenses to anybody.
+That same day, the Association of County Commissions, an organization that provides liability insurance to judges, recommended that judges follow the ruling of the U.S. Supreme Court.

-After the release of the Obergefell decision, Justice Moore stated that the decision was subject to reconsideration for 25 days and until then not binding, while the Alabama Supreme Court was, within that time frame, asking for briefs with respect to its own order in the Alabama Policy Institute lawsuit that clerks not issue marriage licenses.
-He later issued a clarification: "In no way does the [Alabama Supreme Court's] order instruct probate judges of this State as to whether or not they should comply with the U.S. Supreme Court's ruling in Obergefell".
+After the release of the Obergefell decision, Justice Moore stated that the decision was subject to reconsideration for 25 days and until then not binding, while the Alabama Supreme Court was, within that time frame, asking for briefs with respect to its own order in State v.
+King that clerks not issue marriage licenses.
+He later issued a clarification: "In no way does the [Alabama Supreme Court's] order instruct probate judges of this State as to whether or not they should comply with the U.S. Supreme Court's ruling in Obergefell."
 On July 1, the Strawser plaintiffs asked Judge Granade to clarify the status of her order, and the same day she did so, issuing an order that said her preliminary injunction was now in effect and applied to all the state's probate judges.

 Counties issuing or refusing to issue licenses, February–March 2015

-By February 18, 2015, 47 of Alabama's 67 counties had started issuing (or announced they would issue if asked) same-sex marriage licenses, as follows:
+By February 18, 2015, 47 of Alabama's 67 counties had started issuing (or announced they would issue if asked) marriage licenses to same-sex couples, as follows: